Filmed on stage at San Francisco Playhouse and presented as an on-demand video stream

 To date, he has written and performed three subsequent critically acclaimed solo plays including The Waiting Period (2015 Theater Bay Area Award for Outstanding Production of a Solo Play), the hit Christmas show The Jewelry Box and The Scion (PBS affiliate KQED’s Best New Play of 2014).
 His new play, Grandma & Me: An Ode to Single Parents, debuted in 2019.
+In 2021, Brian can be seen in a production of his new solo play Grandma & Me and in the Sony motion picture VENOM 2.
 In addition to his stage work, Copeland is a fixture in Bay Area broadcasting, where he has hosted programs on just about every television station, including KTVU (a five-year stint as cohost of Mornings on 2), ABC7 (host of the Emmy award-winning 7Live) and KNTV (the hit 2015 late night special Now Brian Copeland).
 He has also performed on MTV, A&E, NBC, VH1 and Comedy Central.
 In 2006, Director Rob Reiner (a fan of Genuine) cast Copeland as Lee Chambers, the youngest son of Morgan Freeman, in the instant classic, The Bucket List.
 A lifelong fan and listener of legendary Bay Area radio station KGO, Copeland was thrilled to become a substitute talk show host for the station beginning in 1991.
 In 1994, The Brian Copeland Show debuted as a weekend program that spent years as the most listened to radio show in its time slot.
 In the mid 2000s, Copeland did a weekly commentary feature for the station called Copeland’s Corner.
 The segment was honored with awards from the Radio Television News Directors Association and the Associated Press.
 Brian Copeland lives in the San Francisco Bay Area.